When should kids start using social media? Australia's government proposes age limit of 16

 Jackie Hallan, a director at the youth mental health service ReachOut, opposed the ban.
 She said 73% of young people across Australia accessing mental health support did so through social media.

 “We’re uncomfortable with the ban.
-We think young people are likely to circumvent a ban and our concern is that it really drives the behavior underground and then if things go wrong, young people are less likely to get support from parents and carers because they’re worried about getting in trouble,” Hallan told Australian Broadcasting Corp.
+We think young people are likely to circumvent a ban and our concern is that it really drives the behavior underground and then if things go wrong, young people are less likely to get support from parents and carers because they’re worried about getting in trouble,” Hallan said.

 Child psychologist Philip Tam said a minimum age of 12 or 13 would have been more enforceable.